 Address: George Maduroplein 1, 2584 RZ Den Haag, Netherlands

-It’s a charming little park and a common tourist attraction in the Scheveningen area of The Hague, in North Holland on the North Sea coast.
-There’s something for everyone in this park.
+It’s a charming little progressive town and a common tourist attraction in the Scheveningen area of The Hague, in South Holland on the North Sea Dutch coast.
+There’s something for everyone in this park!

-Visiting the park is a fantastic method to better understand why Holland is so special and interesting.
+Visiting the park is a fantastic method to better understand why Holland is so unique and interesting.

-Visitors may view a tiny replica of the country’s most popular tourist destinations in this area, which features stunning miniature replicas of key locations.
+Visitors may view a tiny replica of the country’s most popular tourist destinations in this area, which features stunning miniature replicas of key locations and a miniature city.

-Madurodam employs multimedia to tell stories connected with the little buildings and assist visitors to gain insight into Holland’s magnificent history.
+Madurodam employs multimedia to tell stories connected with each miniature city and assist visitors in gaining insight into Holland’s magnificent history and canal wharf system.
 The park’s tiny buildings include a cheese market, flower-bulb fields, and more.

 See Related: Top Free Travel Magazines